12/28/20

 Postscript

 I still have the dream of an artist retreat.
 But now it includes the hope of making it available to cancer patients and their caregivers.
-(Hopefully, I can sell my patented invention for the kayak to fund it.)
 And my creative imagination is still there, but not as strong.
 Also gone is much of the whimsy that was so much a part of my art for so long.
 Ripped away by the untimely death of my beloved wife, co-adventurer, and muse.

 I hate cancer.